TuringLang/Bijectors.jl/docs/src/flows.md

 logpdf(flow, y)         # uses inverse of `b`
 ```

-Similarily to the multivariate ADVI example, we could use `Stacked` to get a _bounded_ flow:
+Similarly to the multivariate ADVI example, we could use `Stacked` to get a _bounded_ flow:

 ```@example normalizing-flows
 d = MvNormal(zeros(2), ones(2));